Mental Health Facilities Honolulu, HI

 Care Hawaii Inc Cbcm Program

 Care Hawaii Inc Cbcm Program is a mental health facility in Honolulu, HI, located at 875 Waimanu Street, Suite 600, 96813 zip code area.
-Care Hawaii Inc Cbcm Program provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Care Hawaii Inc Cbcm Program provides group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Care Hawaii Inc Cbcm Program also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered by Care Hawaii Inc Cbcm Program consist of mentoring/peer support/consumer-run services, case management and vocational rehabilitation services.
+Care Hawaii Inc Cbcm Program provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Care Hawaii Inc Cbcm Program provides trauma therapy, integrated dual diagnosis disorder treatment and behavior modification to adults, young adults and seniors 65 or older.
+Care Hawaii Inc Cbcm Program also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Care Hawaii Inc Cbcm Program consist of intensive case management, mentoring/peer support/consumer-run services and integrated primary care services.

 Learn More